Beware the Single-Purpose People

 We spend more time debating file structure and naming conventions than actually shipping features.
 Is this Agile?

-The Testing Tax: Instead of providing confidence, the test suite becomes a source of constant, soul-crushing friction.
-Hours melt away fixing tests broken by trivial refactors, tests that were too damn coupled to the microscopic details they were supposed to be verifying.
+The Testing Tax: Instead of providing confidence, the test suite becomes a source of friction.
+Hours melt away fixing tests broken by trivial refactors, tests that were too tightly coupled to the microscopic details they were supposed to be verifying.

-The Cognitive Catastrophe: There’s a hard limit on how many disconnected pieces of information a human brain can juggle.
-Forcing developers to constantly piece together program flow from a dozen scattered files is like asking them to assemble a ship in a bottle during an earthquake.
-It actively hinders understanding and makes confident changes nearly impossible.
+The Cognitive Load: There is a hard limit on how many disconnected pieces of information a human brain can juggle.
+Forcing developers to piece together program flow from a dozen scattered files actively hinders understanding and makes confident changes harder.

 IV.
 Embracing Pragmatism: A Practical Alternative

 I suggested we put two related functions in the same file.
-You’d think I’d suggested sacrificing the Scrum Master to the Old Gods based on the looks I got. — A recovering purist reader
+The room reacted like I had proposed deleting staging. — A recovering purist reader

 - Focus on Cohesion, Not Atoms: Group things that change together and belong together conceptually.
 A module might handle several related aspects of user authentication.
 That’s fine.
 It’s probably better than six separate files each holding one function related to login state.